Angolan troops to leave Bissau next week - official

-BISSAU Angola will begin withdrawing its troops from Guinea Bissau next week, an Angolan official said on Thursday, denying reports that its departure from the coup-stricken state would be delayed indefinitely.
+BISSAU Angola will begin withdrawing its troops from Guinea Bissau next week, an Angolan official said on Thursday, denying reports the mission's departure from the coup-stricken state would be delayed indefinitely.

-The withdrawal of the roughly 270-strong force could ease tensions after Bissau soldiers seized power in April and accused Angola of having had a secret pact with the ousted government to destroy its military.
+The withdrawal of the roughly 270-strong force could ease tensions in the country after Bissau soldiers seized power in April and accused Angola of having had a secret pact with the ousted government to destroy its military.

 "It will be between June 2 and June 10," the official said.
 "There is a ship on the way and there will also be four planes arriving from Luanda to help with the withdrawal," he said, asking not to be named.